Reading Time: 6 minutes

 What Causes ARFID?

 ARFID or SED can occur due to an event or phase in one’s past.
-The ‘pain’ resulting from the occurrence is often associated with certain foods and, as a result, psychological mechanisms that are usually invoked to protect us from harm, will operate to ensure we avoid them.
-The longer this situation persists, the more the avoidance behaviour will be established and sometimes a belief that harm will result from eating these foods becomes strongly justified in the mind.
+The ‘pain’ resulting from the occurrence is often associated with certain foods.
+As a result, psychological mechanisms are usually invoked to protect us from harm and will operate to ensure we avoid them.
+The longer this situation persists, the more the avoidance behaviour will be established.
+Sometimes a belief that harm will result from eating these foods becomes strongly justified in the mind.
 Fortunately, effective and rapid help is at hand.

 Treatments for Eating Disorders

 Your eating disorder treatment will help significantly improve your eating disorder symptoms.
-From participating in our sessions you will see improvements such as:
+By participating in our sessions you will see improvements such as:

 • Developing a healthy relationship with food